data-silence/data-silence/README.md

 </p>

 Hi!
-My name is Max and I research, design and develop systems based on modern machine learning stack.
+My name is Max, and I research, design and develop systems based on modern machine learning stack.

-My personal area of interest is the application of NLP to develop new tools for interacting with news media.
+My personal area of interest is  applying NLP to develop new tools for interacting with news media.

 You can check out my finished products on my [portfolio website](https://data-silence.com/).